typedb/typedb/docs/pages/docs/01-cloud-deployment/aws-deployment.md

 By design, it is not possible to stop an instance belonging to an Auto Scaling Group.
 When a Scaling Policy triggers the removal of an instance, Auto Scaling will always Terminate the instance.
 As a result a different procedure is needed for stopping instances and it will be described here.

-**IMPORTANT** Before you proceed, make sure that the minimum capacity of the Auto Scaling Group the instance belongs to is at least one smaller than the current instance count, e.g. if you have 3 instances running and want to stop one, make sure the minimum capacity is at most 2.
+**IMPORTANT:** Before you proceed, make sure that the minimum capacity of the Auto Scaling Group the instance belongs to is at least one smaller than the current instance count, e.g. if you have 3 instances running and want to stop one, make sure the minimum capacity is at most 2.
 Otherwise new instances will be created in place of the stopped instance.

 The procedure is the following, for an instance you want to stop: